 It is a legal requirement for school complaints procedures to be publicised.
-The Governing Body of Nanpean School will publish the complaints procedure by including the procedure in the school prospectus/ in a communication from Governors to parents/ as part of new child induction information/ as part of the home school agreement/ a specific complaints leaflet/ through posters displayed in public areas of the school/ on the school website
+The Governing Board of Nanpean School will publish the complaints procedure in a variety of ways, by including the procedure on the school website; in the school prospectus; as part of new child induction information; as part of new staff induction information; and, as part of the home school agreement.